 This is a process art that I have never considered doing before.
 How effective is the outcome!!
 Definitely adding this to our to-do list!

-You Might Also Enjoy 50 Brilliant Ideas for Arts & Crafts
+You May Also Enjoy 50 Brilliant Ideas for Arts & Crafts

 #4.
 Squirty Foam Paint